Mānoa Heritage Center

 Queen Kaʻahumanu

-One of the most famous residents of Mānoa in the 19th century was King Kamehameha’s widow, Kaʻahumanu.
-After Kamehameha’s death, she became the kuhina nui (co-ruler) and along with Kamehameha II and III governed the islands until her death.
-Kaʻahumanu’s residence is well documented and visits to the queen by missionaries were recorded in their […]
+One of the most famous residents of Mānoa in the 19th century was Queen Kaʻahumanu, prominent historical figure and favored wife of Kamehameha I. After Kamehameha’s death, she became the kuhina nui (chief regent) and along with Kamehameha II and III governed the islands until her death.
+Kaʻahumanu’s residence is well documented and visits to […]

 Amos & Juliette Cooke